ccris02/DOT_KSM_Logs/README.md

+---
+id: maintain-common-validator-logs-explanation
+title:  Common Validator Logs Explanation
+sidebar_label: Common Validator Logs Explanation
+---

+> The following information applies to the Polkadot, Kusama, Westend networks Validators.

+This guide will explain some of the common logs you could encounter while running a Validator on the Polkadot network.

+## Preliminaries

+Running a validator on a live network is a lot of responsibility!
+You will be accountable for not only your own stake, but also the stake of your current nominators.
+If you make a mistake and get slashed, your money and your reputation will be at risk.
+However, running a validator can also be very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.

 # Polkadot and Kusama Common Logs
 ## Here are some Polkadot, Kusama and Westend logs and what they mean. ##
 Few questions come to mind when troubleshooting issue